Putting the Community-Engaged Research Framework into Practice

 Strategy 5.1: Conduct Participatory Analysis and Data Interpretation

 - Analyze data in partnership with community members and partners.
-Use participatory analysis to engage community in analysis.
 Doing this will facilitate identifying and interpreting the most meaningful results.
 Invite people to discussions about how to best analyze and interpret qualitative and quantitative data.
 Hold data parties and engage community in coding and categorizing data and leading sensemaking, analysis, with researchers.

 RESOURCES